 - Analysis of school data, comparisons with local and national data – annual report across all phases.

 - Annual data school profiles (bespoke as requested).

 - Access to data reports which support leaders to be able to quickly make comparisons between schools, NLC and national data sets.

-- Access to expert advice in regards to data.
+- Access to expert advice with regard to data.

-- Access to discounted bespoke training with regards to data analysis.
+- Access to discounted bespoke training with regard to data analysis.

 - 1 data workshop for leaders of all phases including sessions for Governors.

 - Access to an open and transparent RAG rating system which enables the system to make an early identification of issues arising and to know where its strengths are.